Dictionary

 Verb [present participle]

-Connotative people delivering intricacies out of place despite knowledge and understanding; aggressively
+Connotative people delivering intricacies out of place despite knowledge and understanding, aggressively

 ten